timvandermeij/mobile-radio-tomography/README.md

 The XBee sensor simulator is used to simulate the behavior of an XBee sensor network.
 This is especially useful for determining communication schemes for the sensors.
-Start the tool on a laptop or desktop computer with `python2 xbee_sensor_simulator.py -i 1` in one terminal and with `python2 xbee_sensor_simulator.py -i 2` in another terminal to simulate the communication between sensors 1 and 2.
-You can add more sensors to the network by opening more terminals and using unique sensor IDs for the `-i` flag.
+Start the tool on a laptop or desktop computer with `python2 xbee_sensor_simulator.py` in a terminal to get both output in the terminal as well as open a viewer that visualizes the communication between the sensors in the network.
+One can alter settings for the simulation, such as the number of sensors in the network, in the `settings.json` file.

 Distance sensor
 ---------------